sami-badawi/shapelogic-rust/README.md

 * Get some image processing algorithms working from command line script
 * Start porting algorithms from ShapeLogic Scala
-* Figure out what to do about a GUI, possibly web based on
+* Figure out what to do about a GUI, possibly add web based GUI

 ## Sister project ##